OpenHD/OpenHD/OpenHD/ohd_interface/ARTOSYN_PRIVATE_SDK.md

 ```

 2. Set only `ARTOSYN_SDK_ROOT` and let CMake/scripts auto-detect `libar8030_client`.
+   Resolver also exports `ARTOSYN_SDK_DAEMON` when it finds or builds a daemon.

 3. Reuse kernel-builder secret contract:
    - `DOWNLOAD_URL` (+ optional `DOWNLOAD_KEY`) for secured archive download.